You Won't Believe These Identity Theft Horror Stories

 - Family identity theft monitoring for up to five people including children and adults.

 - $1,000,000 in coverage for eligible losses due to identity theft.
-If the worst happens, Aura will be there to walk you through the needed steps to secure your identity and get back on your feet.
+If the worst happens, Aura will be there to walk you through the remediation process to help secure your identity and get you back on your feet.